dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 7. The user can also see the environment details in the documentation page of the backstage app.
 ![](/images/blog/backstage-user-journey-7.png)

-8. The developer can then use the "Deploy Confluent Cloud Cluster" template to create a cluster in the environment.
-The EntityPicker allows the user to select the environment we just created.
+8. The user can then use the "Deploy Confluent Cloud Cluster" template to create a cluster in the environment.
+The EntityPicker-component allows the user to select the environment we just created.
 ![](/images/blog/backstage-user-journey-8.png)

 9.The cluster is registered in the Backstage catalog with a dependency on the environment